eerkela/bertrand/README.rst

 ``pdcast`` modifies the existing numpy/pandas typing infrastructure, making it easier to work with tabular data in a wide variety of representations.

 Features
 --------
 ``pdcast`` adds support for:

-*  **Extendable type hierarchies** for numpy/pandas ``dtype`` objects.
+*  :ref:`Extendable type hierarchies <type_index>` for numpy/pandas ``dtype``
+   objects.
 These form the backbone of the package and can be used to add arbitrary object types to the pandas ecosystem in as little as 10 lines of code.
 Integration is seamless and automatic, and every aspect of a type's behavior can be customized as needed.
-*  **A generalized mini-language** for building and resolving types, with user-definable aliases and semantics.
+*  :ref:`A generalized mini-language <type_specification>` for building and
+   resolving types, with user-definable aliases and semantics.
 This allows types to be unambiguously specified while maintaining fine control over their construction and behavior.
 *  Tools for **easy inference** and **schema validation**.
 Types can be readily detected from example data, even if those data are non-homogenous or not supported by existing numpy/pandas functionality.
 This can be